-As of November 15, 2018, Pathways Health Centre for Children, Sarnia is responsible for the contracts for Occupational Therapy (OT), Physiotherapy (PT) and some Speech and Language Therapy (SLP) services provided in Lambton County publicly funded schools.
-This was formerly known as the School Health Support Services Program through CCAC/LHIN.
-For publicly funded schools in Kent County, beginning on January 6, 2019, these same services are provided directly by the Children's Treatment Centre of Chatham-Kent.
+Pathways Health Centre for Children, Sarnia is responsible for the contracts for Occupational Therapy (OT), Physiotherapy (PT) and some Speech and Language Therapy (SLP) services provided in Lambton County publicly funded schools.
+For publicly funded schools in Kent County, these same services are provided directly by the Children's Treatment Centre of Chatham-Kent.
 School Based Rehabilitation Services is responsible for intensive physio, occupational and some speech therapy and for assisting school boards in the training and direction of school board staff performing certain other support services.
 The School Based Rehabilitation Services Lead is the link between client, family, school and other community services.